ONevets/Time-Capsule/README.md

 ## Key Features

-**Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

 - Applied a decorator to restrict some actions (such as commenting or liking) for users who are not logged in.
 - Implemented full text search and fuzzy search to allow users to find photos based on their captions or descriptions.
 - Realized Responsive design that makes web pages render well on different devices and screen sizes and adaptable to mobile devices.
 - Implemented comment and like system to enable real-time communication and feedback among users without reloading the page.

 ## Testing Notes

-**Is there anything special we need to know in order to effectively test your app? (optional):**
-Here are suggestions for testing:

 1. Click the 'exploring' button on the landing page to see the gallery
 2. Without logging in, click any post to see the comments page